Piruz Khosrow: Arab invasion

 One year later, the Muslim Arabs began conquering Persia.
 Bahman Jadhuyih, a member of the Parsig faction, along with Andarzaghar, clashed with the Arabs at the battle of Walaja; they were, however, defeated.
 In 634, after several Sasanian defeats, Bahman managed to defeat the Arabs at the battle of the bridge.
-Two years later, the Arabs made a counter-attack by taking over al-Qadisiyyah, where Piruz would command the rear guard of the Sasanian army.
-The Sasanians were defeated, and many notable Iranian figures including Rostam Farrokhzad and Bahman Jadhuyih, were killed.
+Two years later, the Arabs made a counter-attack and defeated the Sasanians at the battle of al-Qādisiyyah, where Piruz would command the rear guard of the Sasanian army.
+After their defeat, many notable Iranian figures including Rostam Farrokhzad and Bahman Jadhuyih, were killed.
 The Arabs then besieged Ctesiphon.
 Piruz managed to survive and along with Nakhiragan, Mihran Razi and Hormuzan, including the rest of the survivors, regrouped at Bavel (Babylon), where they tried to repel the Arab army, but were once again defeated.

 Ctesiphon was shortly captured, and Piruz fled to Jalula, where he began raising another army.
 He later clashed with the Arabs at the battle of Jalula in 637, where he was once again defeated, while Mihran Razi was killed.
-Piruz then fled to Media, where he regrouped with the Sasanian nobles, and fought at the Arabs at the battle of Nahavand in 642, where he was at last killed.
+Piruz then fled to Media, where he regrouped with the Sasanian nobles, and fought the Arabs at the battle of Nahavand in 642, where he was at last killed.